 There are four ski runs and five lifts at Revelstoke Mountain Resort.
-A ski lift ticket typically costs $140 per adult and $105 per youth, but there are many deals happening for the 2021/2022 ski season that you’ll want to slide into.
+A ski lift ticket typically costs $140 per adult and $105 per youth, but there are many deals happening before the season begins that you’ll want to grab as soon as possible.

 The magic of the mountain is not to be missed, especially in the winter months.
 There are also lots of winter activities to enjoy that don’t require a ski or snowboard, like exploring the local trails via dog sled or relaxing in a nearby hot spring.

-Contrary to common belief, ski resorts aren’t just for experts who make gliding downhill and tearing across terrains look ever so easy breezy.
-Here are a few ski resorts for beginners that can help you work your way up to bragging rights of your own.
+Contrary to common belief, ski resorts aren’t just for experts who make gliding downhill and tearing across terrain parks look ever so easy breezy.
+Here are a few Canadian ski resorts for beginners that can help you work your way up to bragging rights of your own.

 Bromont Ski Resort in Montérégie, Quebec

 This resort is about an hour’s drive east of Montreal and has 45 kilometers of slopes available for skiing and snowboarding.
 The resort includes eight ski lifts to transport guests.
 Beginners can ski throughout the entire resort of Bromont on easy slopes.
 In the valley, there is a separate practice slope with a moving carpet to help get you steady on those skis, and the local ski school helps novices make their first turns.